Little Rosey

-Little Rosey is an animated television series produced by Canada-based Nelvana.
+Little Rosey is a Canadian/American animated television series produced by Nelvana.
 The series first aired on ABC (part of its Saturday morning block) in 1990.
 It was Roseanne Barr's first attempt at a cartoon.

 Plot

-Loosely based on comedian Roseanne Barr's childhood, the series revolved around a young 8-year-old Rosey and her best friend Buddy.
-The three would use their imaginations to overcome the obstacles they faced, such as spelling bees, family vacations, and rules that their parents forced upon them.
+Loosely based on Roseanne Barr's childhood, the series revolved around a young 8-year-old Rosey and her best friend Buddy.
+The two would then use their imaginations to overcome the obstacles they faced, such as spelling bees, family vacations, and rules that their parents forced upon them.
 Among the recurring characters were Rosey's parents; her younger sisters Tess and Nonnie; her baby brother Tater; and a pair of nemesis science nerds.

 Production

 In 1990, this animated series aired late in the day on ABC's Saturday morning lineup.
 Two years later, an animated special called The Rosey and Buddy Show was produced as a primetime special that aired on May 15, 1992, in which Rosey and Buddy invade Cartoonland to take on the meddling executives who wanted to "change their show".
 In the 1992 special, Barr voiced the character.
 This special was only televised once and has yet to be renewed for syndication due to copyright restrictions.
 (Note: The Rosey and Buddy Show has a number of licensed cartoon characters.
 Tom and Jerry and Beetlejuice are owned by Warner Bros.
 Discovery, Betty and Veronica are owned by Archie Comics, and The Care Bears are owned by TCfC.)